MrAlexSee/InterviewTopics/README.md

 1. Select the technologies and the development process.
 1. Define features, perhaps in connection with the technologies.
 1. Define the timeline: task planning, delegation, select a team, divide responsibilities, agree how progress/success will be measured/defined.
-1. Before the start: check if we have everything we need (resources, etc.)
+1. Before the start: check if we have everything we need (resources, etc.).

 #### Scrum